Snapchat Cheating Signs: The Hidden Red Flags

 Snap Map shows your location to friends in real time.
 Ghost Mode disables this, hiding your position from everyone.
 Snapchat's own support page describes it as a way to hide your location from all friends on the Map (Snapchat Support, 2025).

 Why it matters for cheating: If your partner previously shared their location with you on Snap Map and has now turned on Ghost Mode, they may be hiding where they go.
-This is especially significant if combined with unexplained absences or stories that do not add up.
+This is especially significant if combined with unexplained absences.

 My Eyes Only